DU-Bii/module-1-Environnement-Unix/seance2/slides/slides.md

 ## Basic Unix

-There is no graphical user interface on a HPC cluster
+There is no graphical user interface on a HPC cluster.

-## How to connect to a remote host through the network
+## How to connect to a remote host through the network?

-Your personal computer need to get connected to the cluster !
+Your local computer needs to get connected to the cluster!

-## How to use a Batch system
+## How to use a Batch system?

-One connected to the cluster, you need to learn how to submit compute job
+Once connected to the cluster, you need to know how to submit computing jobs.

 ---

 template: title

-# Connect to a remote host through the network
+# Connecting to a remote host through the network

 ---